d-drozdov/.cfg/README.md

 sh -c "$(wget https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"
 ```

-5. Run stow(it may ask you delete some files):
+5. Run stow(it may ask you to delete some files):
 ```bash
 for dir in ./; do echo "Stowing ${dir%/}..."; stow -v -t ~ ${dir%/}; done
 ```